 In Aalborg, pipes, wires, electrical installations, helicopter pads, and much more are installed before the substations’ final voyage to the North Sea and the Baltic Sea.
 The substations help transform wind power into electricity and will be part of two marine renewable energy projects off the Danish coast.
 At the final delivery in 2022, the substations’ weight will have increased to 2200 and 2700 tons, respectively.

-Finn Petersen will head those transport, too.
+Our experts will head those transport, too.
 ‘Though their weight will have more than doubled, the task is the same; to deliver them safely to their points of installation out in the open sea.’

 That’s how know-how and experience speak.